SERVE ABROAD OR SUPPORT AT HOME

 We need volunteers for weeklong disaster relief missions to serve displaced Ukrainians in Warsaw, Poland and donations for medical supplies.

-IMR teams are on the ground ensuring basic and urgent needs of the displaced Ukrainians are met.
-We are scaling up relief services including medical and dental care, psychosocial support, and education to increase health literacy.
-We need the help of volunteer doctors, nurses, medics, mental health professionals – any medical specialty will make a difference.
+IMR teams are on the ground in Poland ensuring basic and urgent needs of displaced Ukrainians are met.
+We need the help of volunteer physicians, PAs, NPs, nurses, medics, mental health professionals – any medical specialty and non-medical volunteers will make a difference.

 Our volunteer teams are serving this vulnerable population by offering much-needed medical and dental care directly to the displaced Ukrainians at a 6,000-person accommodation center in Poland.
 IMR volunteers are working alongside other qualified volunteers and medical professionals to provide care to some of the most marginalized citizens.
 We are confident that we will be able to help more people than ever, but we need medical volunteers and financial assistance to help our mission be successful.